Florida 2012.

 .

-15. When I turn my head left, I see:
+15. When I turn my head left, I see: the curtains

 .